-(4) So far as any enactment provides that a person sentenced to S.11 imprisonment or committed to prison is or may be directed to be treated as an offender of a particular division, or to be placed in a term.

-(5) Any person who, immediately before the commencement of this Act, was undergoing or liable to undergo a term of penal servitude shall, if that person is or ought to be in custody at such comhard labour for a term which has not expired at the commencement of this Act shall, for the remainder of that term, be treated as though he or she had been sentenced to imprisonment without hard labour.
+- (4) So far as any enactment provides that a person sentenced to S.11 imprisonment or committed to prison is or may be directed to be treated as an offender of a particular division, or to be placed in a separate division, it shall cease to have effect. - (5) Any person who, immediately before the commencement of this Act, was undergoing or liable to undergo a term of penal servitude shall, if that person is or ought to be in custody at such commencement, be treated thereafter as if he or she were undergoing or liable to undergo imprisonment and not penal servitude for that term. - (6) Any person who has been sentenced to imprisonment with hard labour for a term which has not expired at the commencement of this Act shall, for the remainder of that term, be treated as though he or she had been sentenced to imprisonment without hard labour. - 12.-(1) No person shall be sentenced by a court to whipping, and Abolition of so far as any enactment confers power on a court to pass a sentence corporal of whipping it shall cease to have effect.